Keyboard Shortcut Keys That Boost Your Speed

 Command (⌘) + TOpen a new tab in browser

 All computer shortcut keys are also used in Microsoft PowerPoint.
 If you want each command to perform quickly.
-The table of PowerPoint shortcut keys are as follows:
+The table of PowerPoint shortcut keys is as follows:

 Shortcut keysProcess